AlexandrMers/example_with_React_TS_for_meetup/readme.md

-## Кастомный Webpack конфиг React & Typescript на основе конфига "Абсолют".
+## example with React & TS for meetup